-is irreducible (by Lemma~\ref{lem:irred_examples}, for example) and hence expressible as a sum of elements of $B$.
+is irreducible and hence, by Lemma~\ref{lem:irreducible}, expressible as a sum of distinct elements of $B$.
 This is only possible if $B$ contains a vertex of type $C2$.
-Since, the elements of $B$ sum to zero it follows that there must also be a vertex of type $C3$.
+Since the elements of $B$ sum to zero it follows that there must also be a vertex of type $C3$.
 This puts us in case~\ref{it:vslackI}.

 Suppose that $\bu^{(1)}$ is of type $A2$ and $\bu^{(2)}$ is of type $B1$.
 Since the vertices of $B$ sum to zero it follows that there exists a vertex of type $C2$.
 This puts us in case~\ref{it:vslackII}.